lucasteligioridis/bam/README.md

     > bam --scp-upload instance-name local_file.txt
     + scp local_file.txt lucas044@172.10.10.100:/home/lucas044

-You can also add in a 3 parameter to the command optionally to specify a custom directory, see below for an example:
+You can also add the `--scp-dir` option to the command optionally to specify a custom directory, see below for an example:

-    > bam --scp-upload instance-name file.txt /tmp/dir
+    > bam --scp-upload instance-name file.txt --scp-dir /tmp/dir
     + scp local_file.txt lucas044@172.10.10.100:/tmp/dir

 You can also use the `--scp-download` command, to get a file from a remote server to your local